nicoguerra18/EventConnect-App/testdoc/Testsuite_Sprint2.md

 - Each link in the navigation bar redirects to the correct section without errors.

 **Actual Results**:
+- The home page includes a navigation bar or menu that is functional.
+- Each link in the navigation bar redirects to the correct section without errors.
+- 100% pass the test
+---
 **User Story**: Search function
 **URL**: [Search function Issue](https://github.com/nicoguerra18/EventConnect-App/issues/9) **Acceptance Criteria**: